Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

-The coach and the client are able to build rapport and interact verbally and non-verbally.
+The coach and the client are able to build a rapport and interact verbally and nonverbally.

 However, this mode isn’t always necessary and can be distracting when diving into deep topics.
-Mainly because technology is still not like real-life, which leaves room for interpretation, which could interfere with deep sharing.
+This is mainly because technology is still not like real life, which leaves room for interpretation and may interfere with deep sharing.

 I’ll show you what I mean.

 If you’re someone who prefers to see your coach, this can be overcome by speaking about the technology openly.
-For example, when I’m on a video call with a client, I’ll err on over-communicating about anything that the screen cuts off but could impact how my client interprets my attention.
-Like if an animal wanders into the room, or if I’m taking notes or keeping track of time.
+For example, when I’m on a video call with a client, I’ll err on the side of over-communicating about anything that the screen cuts off.
+But this could impact how my client interprets my attention, if for example an animal wanders into the room, if I’m taking notes, or keeping track of time.